adrianhuber17/chat-app/ReadMe.md

 # Chat App: a real time chat application

-This repo was created to help users Dockerize an application that utilizes HTTP and WebSocket communication protocols.
+This repo was created to help users Dockerize Flask + React + PostgreSQL application that uses HTTP and WebSocket communication protocols.

 The app is a simple chat application that is built using React (front-end), Flask REST (back-end), Flask WebSocket (back-end), and PostgreSQL (db).